REFERENCE & RESOURCE PAGES:

 Streamline Models, 1960-1961

-Also known colloquially as the "Martian Cricket Bat", the "Solid Body Electronic Guitar" was the first model advertised by Fenton-Weill in 1960.
+On 20th February 1960, the "Solid Body Electronic Guitar" became the first model officially advertised by Henry Weill:

 Around 1961 the jack socket moves from the side to the pickguard.

-The headstock shape was revised in late 1961 to a six-in-line style, as the RP1G was Incorporated into the American Range as the 'Twinmaster'
+The headstock shape was also revised in late 1961 to a six-in-line style, as the RP1G was Incorporated into the American Range as the 'Twinmaster', and the RP2 became a budget model built for DALLAS to market as the "Tuxedo 6"

 Earlier 'more-rectangular' red pickguard shape, plus early tremolo style as seen on 1960-61 Deluxes with no surrounding plate.

-From irregularities in the application of the sunburst finish, this appears to be the instrument pictured in the c.1961 Fenton Weill catalogue below
+From irregularities in the application of the sunburst finish, this appears to be the instrument pictured in the c.1961 Fenton Weill catalogue below, although the red secondary plate appears differntly-shaped.

 Circa mid-1960 RP1G